mendhak/waveshare-epaper-display/README.md

 ### Met Office (UK)

-Go to the [Met Office RSS Feeds page](https://www.metoffice.gov.uk/weather/guides/rss) and pick the RSS feed based on your region.
+Go to the [Met Office RSS Feeds page](https://www.metoffice.gov.uk/weather/guides/rss) and copy the URL of the RSS feed based on your region.
 Set its value in the `env.sh` as shown below.
 For example, London would be:

     export ALERT_METOFFICE_FEED_URL=https://www.metoffice.gov.uk/public/data/PWSCache/WarningsRSS/Region/se